ET Speaks From Home

 2 March 2022 by Eileen

-A few years back, I wrote an article about the Chinese Hungry Ghost Festival but I didn’t elaborate on the don’t dos during this festival.
-Now, I would love to share some tips and hope everyone stays safe during this period.
-Even if you aren’t superstitious or don’t believe in ghosts, it is best to show respect to the Chinese culture and people who do believe while you are in Asian countries.
+A few years ago, I wrote an article about the Chinese Hungry Ghost Festival, but I didn’t elaborate on the “don’ts” observed during this period.
+Now, I would like to share some tips and hope everyone stays safe during this time.
+Even if you aren’t superstitious or don’t believe in ghosts, it is still respectful to observe these practices when you are in Asian countries, especially around those who do believe.

 The Don’t dos during the Ghost festival